liyuanhe211/Energy_Diagram_Plotter_CDXML/README.md

 There is also a [Chinese version](http://bbs.keinsci.com/thread-9256-1-1.html) of this article.

 ## Background
 In the literatures, I see lots of people use the ChemDraw+mouse+eye method to draw energy diagrams.
 It is tedious and sometimes extremely inaccurate.
-Sometime even the qualitative order breaks down, which could be very misleading.
+Sometime, even the qualitative order breaks down, which could be very misleading.
 The left figure below is the line graph drawn by ChemDraw in the literature, and the right is the to-scale version (ignore the unit change from kcal/mol to kJ/mol).
 The original diagram is a mess.
 Such diagrams are even worse than only giving numbers as a table.

 <p align="center"><img src="https://user-images.githubusercontent.com/18537705/160632947-6754c8b0-a5f2-45d3-9577-d1a10f9f4ea8.png" width="100%" height="100%" align="center"></img></p>

-There are lots tools to generate energy diagrams.
-For example DataGraph or [mechaSVG](https://github.com/ricalmang/mechaSVG).
-They are OK for basic graphs, but they usually genreates an un-editable figure with very limited customization options.
-Also one cannot drag the numbers and tags, trubblesome for complex energy diagrams.
+There are lots of tools to generate energy diagrams.
+For example, DataGraph or [mechaSVG](https://github.com/ricalmang/mechaSVG).
+They are OK for basic graphs, but they usually generate an un-editable figure with very limited customization options.
+Also, one cannot drag the numbers and tags, troublesome for complex energy diagrams.

 ## This program
 The program here can automatically generate ChemDraw files with line charts based on simple Excel input.
 After that, you can freely modify the ChemDraw elements.
-And it's very convient to add chemical structure to it.
+And it's very convent to add chemical structure to it.

 <p align="center"><img src="https://user-images.githubusercontent.com/18537705/160620003-5657e605-e95c-495b-aeae-b43006e78b6b.png" width="70%" height="70%" align="center"></img></p>

 The input file format used by the program is explained in the following image.
-Should be easy to understand comparing left to right.
+Should be easy to understand, comparing left to right.
 I also give [several other examples](https://github.com/liyuanhe211/Energy_Diagram_Plotter_CDXML/tree/main/Examples):

 <p align="center"><img src="https://user-images.githubusercontent.com/18537705/160621422-05274905-5b1e-43b7-8cde-1ae80577d795.png" width="100%" height="100%" align="center"></img></p>